Skip to main content

 Frequently asked questions

 Probably not yet.
 A score typically needs about six months of US credit activity before the first one is generated.
 If you haven't opened a US credit account, you have no score on file for now.
-See chapter 4 ('Build credit') to get started.
+See the three options at the top to get started.

 This guide is based on publicly available research and is intended for general informational purposes only.
 It is not financial or legal advice.
 Credit scoring practices, eligibility, and program terms vary by lender and can change over time.
 When in doubt, consult a nonprofit credit counselor or a licensed financial professional.